singh-man/books/crackingTheCoding/18_advancedTopics.md

 In both cases, "balanced" just means that the balance of the tree is between  -1 and 1.
 It does not mean that the balance is O.

 We recurse up the tree, fixing any imbalances.
-If we ever achieve a balance of Oon a subtree, then we know that we have completed all the balances.
+If we ever achieve a balance of 0 on a subtree, then we know that we have completed all the balances.
 This portion of the tree will not cause another, higher subtree to have a balance of -2 or 2.
 If we were doing this non-recursively, then we could break from the loop.

 ### Red-Black Trees

 Red-black trees (a type of self-balancing binary search tree) do not ensure quite as strict balancing, but the balancing is still good enough to ensure O(log  N) insertions, deletions, and retrievals.
 They require a bit less memory and can rebalance faster (which means faster insertions and removals), so they are often used in situations where the tree will be modified frequently.

 Red-black trees  operate  by enforcing a quasi-alternating  red and black coloring (under certain rules, described below) and then requiring every path from a node to its leaves to have the same number of black nodes.
 Doing so leads to a reasonably balanced tree.